-Over the past few weeks, I’ve had 3 different diabetics that had elevated creatinine level on their insurance exam lab results.
+Over the past few weeks, I’ve had three different diabetics that had elevated creatinine level on their insurance exam lab results.

 Each of these people answered NO to me when I originally asked them if they’ve ever had any diabetic complications including any kidney issues.
 I understand they’d have no way of knowing this was an issue if their doctor/endocrinologist never mentioned it.